DFE-Digital/bat-design-history/app/posts/how-to/how-to.md

 ---
 layout: collection
 title: How to
-description: A collection of guides to help you build and document our services.
+description: A collection of guides to help you build and document Becoming a teacher services.
 pagination:
   data: collections.how-to
   reverse: true